Third-Party Risks for SaaS

 Key Features

-for the SaaS supply chain
+A modern defense strategy for the SaaS supply chain

 To defend against recent breaches like UNC6395 and UNC6040, enterprises need a security strategy built for the SaaS-to-SaaS layer.